 You need to have sailing experience before taking the Day Skipper course.
 This should be one of the following:

-1. RYA Competent Crew certificate (our Competent Crew course) or equivalent certification.
+1. RYA Competent Crew certificate (our Competent Crew course) or equivalent certification / experience and knowledge covering sailing theory, international regulations, boat handling and basic navigation.

 + Minimum 5 days at sea